• Duration18 Days

 • Acclimatization in the famous and vibrant Sherpa capital in Namche Bazaar and enjoy the lavish and classy hospitality at the foothills of the highest mountains.

-• Exploring the biggest monastery of the Khumbu region, Tengboche monastery.
+• Exploring the biggest monastery of the Khumbu region, Tengboche Monastery.

 • Explore the turquoise pristine Gokyo lakes.